arnoldbechtoldt/cert-manager/docs/reference/issuers/acme/http01.rst

 .. code-block:: yaml
        http01:
-         # Valid values are ClusterIP and NodePort (Kubernetes default)
+         # Valid values are ClusterIP and NodePort
          solverServiceType: ClusterIP

+You can also set it to an empty string to use Kubernetes' default service type.

 .. note::
    Let's Encrypt does not support issuing wildcard certificates with HTTP-01 challenges.